RiyaBoban/PortfolioProjects/Zomato Analysis/README.md

 1. According to the Zomato Dataset, 90.67% of data is related to restaurants listed in India followed by USA(4.45%).
 2. Only India and UAE provide online delivery of which only 27% of Indian and 0.3% of UAE restaurants provides.
-3. Learned most popular restaurants in each city,
+3. Learned most popular restaurants in each city.
 4. In Zomato dataset maximum restaurants are found in New Delhi, India.
 5. Average Ratings for restaurants with table booking facility is 3.4/5 compared to restaurants without table booking facility is 2.7/5 in India.
 6. 435 restaurants in Zomato has both table bookings and online delivery.